ruchirshetye/aws-cloudformation-ecs-poc-simple/docs/README.md

     1. In **Parameters**
         1. In **Senzing installation**
             1. Accept the End User Licence Agreement
-        1. In **Database**
-            1. Enter a database password of your choosing.
-            1. Confirm database password by retyping the password.
     1. Other parameters are optional.
     1. In lower-right, click "Next" button.
 1. In **Configure stack options**